tully-t/Xeno/Kvantum/README.md

 ## Notes:

+- Blur:

+    - In System Settings -> Workspace Behavior -> Desktop Effects, find the Blur row and ensure it is checked.
+    - Press the customize button on the right to open the Blur Settings dialog window
+    - Set Blur Strength to 6 (from Light/left)
+    - Set Noise Strength to 9 (from Light/left)

 - Where did the close buttons on my tabs in Dolphin go?

     Use middle-click or Ctrl+W to close tabs.
 Without a close button, it is much harder to accidentally close a tab when you meant to select or move it.
 I wish Dolphin had a GUI setting for this.
 To reveal the close button on tabs in Dolphin, change the indicator.size value in the [Tab] section of ~/.config/Kvantum/Xeno/Xeno.kvconfig to 8 or higher.

-- Blur:

-    - In System Settings -> Workspace Behavior -> Desktop Effects, find the Blur row and ensure it is checked.
-    - Press the customize button on the right to open the Blur Settings dialog window
+- If you prefer shadowless menus and tooltips, but the borders are too thick:

-    - Set Blur Strength to 6 (from Light/left)
+    - Reduce the frame of menus and tooltips to 6 in Xeno.kvconfig
-    - Set Noise Strength to 9 (from Light/left)

 ## Customization: